Approximation and bounding techniques for the Fisher-Rao distances between parametric statistical models: Tight lower bounds on Fisher-Rao distances from isometric embeddings

 \section{Tight lower bounds on Fisher-Rao distances from isometric embeddings}

 \Mylabel{sec:lowerboundiso}

-Although there are many ways to design a variety of upper bounds on the Fisher-Rao distance, it is more difficult to design lower bounds.
+Although there are many ways to design upper bounds on the Fisher-Rao distance, it seems more difficult to design lower bounds.
 The classic technique for designing a lower bound on the Fisher-Rao distance of a statistical model $\calM$ is find an isometric embedding of $\calM$ as a submanifold of a higher-dimensional manifold for which the Riemannian distance is known in closed form.

 We first illustrate this principle for the Fisher-Rao distance on the categorical distributions in~\S\ref{sec:isoSimplexHellinger} (multinomial distributions with a single trial also called multinoulli distributions by analogy to the link of Bernoulli distributions with Binomial distributions), and then discuss the technique for submodels of the family of multivariate normal distributions.